Elizbellou/Powerline-Detection-with-YOLOv5-and-Jetson-Nano/README.md

 # Powerline-Detection
 This repo contains four YOLOv5 models in .pt form, trained on a powerline dataset with 3 object classes, i.e. towers, conductors and insulators.
 You can use any model as a baseline to try transfer learning on your projects related to powerline inspection tasks.
-A detailed guide on how to reproduce this project is available in README file [here](https://github.com/Elizbellou/Tower-Insulator-Conductors-TIC-Dataset-and-Object-Detection-Models) where you can also download the full imagedataset with annotations (bbox and polygons).
+A detailed guide on how to reproduce this YOLO project is available in README file [here](https://github.com/Elizbellou/Tower-Insulator-Conductors-TIC-Dataset-and-Object-Detection-Models) where you can also download the full imagedataset with annotations (bbox and polygons).